-b) Musical Instruments
+b) Musical instruments

 Musical instruments are held for long term capital growth.
-They are shown at fair value based on periodic, at least triennial, valuations by reputable valuers such as J & A Beare Ltd., London and Peter Biddulph Ltd., London which are based on active market prices, adjusted, if necessary, for any difference in craftsmanship, age and/or condition of the instrument.
+They are shown at fair value based on periodic, at least triennial, valuations by reputable valuers such as Tarisio, NY and London, J & A Beare Limited, London and Peter Biddulph Limited, London which are based on active market prices, adjusted, if necessary, for any difference in craftsmanship, age and/or condition of the instrument.
 The reasonableness of the fair value is assessed annually by the directors of the Trustee Company.

 There is no definitive accounting standard which deals with investments in rare, historical stringed instruments held for longer term capital growth.
-The Board of Directors considers it most appropriate and reliable method is to record changes in fair value in the net profit/loss, rather than comprehensive income.
+The Board of Directors considers its most appropriate and reliable method is to record changes in fair value in the net profit or loss, rather than comprehensive income.
 Musical instruments are not depreciated.